 An elastic cloud disk has an independent lifecycle (billing cycle) and can be freely mounted and unmounted to different CVM instances in the same availability zone of one region.
 However, it cannot be mounted simultaneously on multiple CVMs.

-A non-elastic cloud disk is created along with the Cloud Virtual Machine (CVM) and its lifecycle follows that of the CVM.
+A non-elastic cloud disk is created along with a Cloud Virtual Machine (CVM) and has the same lifecycle as that of the CVM.
 It does not support elastic mounting.

 A cloud disk snapshot is used to save a copy of the cloud disk at a point in time.
 You can use the snapshot to restore the cloud disk to the point in time when the snapshot was created.

 An incremental snapshot is the subsequent snapshot that only backs up files added or modified after a full snapshot or the previous incremental snapshot.

 Master Boot Record (MBR) is the sector that must be read first when a computer accesses the disk after being started.
 The MBR records information about the hard disk itself, and the size as well as location of all partitions on the disk.
 It is also an important entry for data information.